SuryaTeja-aiml/SuryaTeja-aiml/README.md

 I enjoy solving problems, understanding how systems work at the core, and constantly challenging myself to grow as a developer.

 - 💡 Passionate about programming, system internals, and AI tools
-- 🧠 Always curious, always building
+- 🧠 Always curious to learn

 ## 🔗 Links